bregnvig/playgrounds/README.md

 ## angular2 with typescript

-Using [angular](https://angular.io/) and [TypeScript](http://www.typescriptlang.org/) to create the playground application.
+Using [angular2](https://angular.io/) and [TypeScript](http://www.typescriptlang.org/) to create the playground application.

-This is the first release of the playgroud using angular2, so there might be some things that are not all that.
+This is the first release of the playground application using angular2, so there might be some things that are not all that.
 I will update the application as I become more expirenced with the framework.
 Currently the release is based on beta-14, but it will shortly be updated to the release candidate.

 ## Swift